Molo-M/Logistics-Auditor-AmaliTech-Challenge/README.md

 The analysis found that approximately **97% of orders reached the delivered stage**, while approximately **3% remained in other fulfillment statuses**.

-### Why This Matters

-This additional analysis provides useful context before evaluating final-mile delivery performance.

-Without first looking at overall order status, it would be easy to focus exclusively on late deliveries and overlook problems occurring earlier in the fulfillment process.

-The pie chart allows stakeholders to distinguish between:

-* **Problems before successful delivery**, and
-* **Problems occurring during the final-mile delivery process.**

 ### Why It Is Not Included in the Dashboard

 The pie chart was intentionally **not included in the final dashboard**.

-It was primarily designed as an introductory analytical visualization in the Jupyter Notebook to establish the overall fulfillment picture before moving into the main delivery-performance analysis.
+It was primarily designed as an introductory analytical visualization in the report (powerpoint presentation) and Jupyter Notebook to establish the overall fulfillment picture before moving into the main delivery-performance analysis.

 The dashboard focuses instead on the more actionable insights surrounding **delivery delays, geographic performance, and customer sentiment**.